How to Disassemble Harley-Davidson Sportster 883cc Engine

 Once again, there is a special tool for this job, makes life very easy.
 We don't have any special tools.
 We're going to do it the old-school way.
 Hopefully, it won't go sailing across the shop.
 I almost got it all the way in by hand but once again, if you have the tool, it makes your life so much easier.
 There she goes.
 Half of it and there she is.
 Get her in there any way you can.
 Careful, being careful.
 Then, you want to always verify it is all the way in the groove.
 Generally, I'll check one last time before I put the cylinder on.
 We got that one in there.
 Now we're ready to do the other one.

-How to Assemble S&S Cycles Hooligan 1200cc Conversion Kit - Part 2
+VIDEO: S&S Cycles Hooligan 1200cc Conversion Kit How-To Part 3 - Assembly

 Next, Todd walks you through the installation on a S&S Cycles Hooligan 1200cc conversion kit with oversized cams on a 2003 Harley-Davidson Sportster 883cc engine.
 These kits work on 2000-2018 Harley-Davidson Sportsters and can be installed on your motor with in a day spent in the garage.
 This episode covers from the setting of the rings on the pistons to installing the cylinders & cylinder heads and prepping the rocker boxes for install.